basp/calico/README.md

 We'll assume you're running a clean installation and thus we'll start from the beginning.

-First thing we need is a client *handle* (ref).
+The absolutely easiest thing we can do is to request the **data types** that the system supports.

+    > Get-DataTypes

+If you're running a fresh installation this will return a list of `Long`, `Double` and `String` recoreds.

+However, if we want to do more fancy operations we need a *client handle* (an id).
 This allows us to access the actual data.
 Every user that has access to the data is related to zero or more clients.
 Those **client** instances determine what segments of the database a user can access.

 Let's start by listing all the clients that are currently in the system: